hpc4cmb/toast/external/README.md

 After installation, the $PREFIX directory will contain directories and files::

-    $PREFIX/toastdeps/$VERSION_conda
+    $PREFIX/toast-deps/$VERSION_conda
-    $PREFIX/toastdeps/$VERSION_aux
+    $PREFIX/toast-deps/$VERSION_aux
-    $PREFIX/modulefiles/toastdeps/$VERSION
+    $PREFIX/modulefiles/toast-deps/$VERSION
-    $PREFIX/modulefiles/toastdeps/.version_$VERSION
+    $PREFIX/modulefiles/toast-deps/.version_$VERSION

-If you want to make this version of toastdeps the default, then just do::
+If you want to make this version of toast-deps the default, then just do::

     $> ln -s .version_$VERSION .version